 Please keep in mind that just agreeing to be a mentor is a tremendous step and can be the foundation for a relationship that can lead to a real difference in the life of a youth.
 Many “at risk” youth, such as those at Commonwealth ChalleNGe, have at one time or another, found it difficult to trust or to “count on” an adult and have an innate sense of anxiety and uncertainty.

 ChalleNGe staff will provide a training/orientation session for you and your mentee.
 You will be given materials that will help you and the cadet begin to build a lasting and meaningful relationship.

 Again, welcome to the Commonwealth ChalleNGe Family and thank you for taking that first step that can truly make a difference in the life of a Youth ChalleNGe cadet.

 Contacting Your Cadet While They Are in the Challenge Program

 Commonwealth ChalleNGe Youth Academy

 Attn: Cadet’s Last Name, First Name Platoon ___

 253 C St., Camp Pendleton

 Email Your Cadet at: firstname.lastname@example.org (with Cadet’s name and Platoon in subject line)

-Phone: Cadets get weekly phone calls.
+Phone: Cadets make weekly phone calls once they are matched with their mentor.
 They will call you at certain times during the program.